Kenzie-Nice/Kenzie_Nice.github.io/README.md

 </ul>

 Making a cup too strong is technically a choice, but only some enjoy overly flavorful coffee.
-So it's important to use your preferred coffee-to-water ratio regularly and get the hang of a set amount to make a good taste and caffeinating.
+So it's important to use your preferred coffee-to-water ratio regularly and get the hang of a set amount to make a good taste and caffeine.
 But as mentioned, its entirely up to you, if you enjoy a coffee so strong that you cringe, by all means!
     </p>